Sports Medical Certificate Online

 Combat and contact sports

 Boxing, MMA, kickboxing, and martial arts competitions typically require doctor clearance confirming you are fit to compete in contact events.
+The same applies to many football clubs and academies, covered in the football and contact sports certificate guide.

 Other events